dainghia-tran/ScanBarcode/README.md

 # ScanBarcode
-Get the price of a product from a database that has been entered manually
+Get the price of a product in a manually entered database